hoed/gemini-vision/README.md

 ### `gcloud auth application-default login`

-**Note: create your new project on google cloud !**
+**Note: create your new project first on google cloud! with your web browser**

 Remember your project ID and put it on your code.

 ## Run your project

-Run your project on streamlit
+Run your project on terminal with streamlit

 ### streamlit run vertex.py